-Nest updated its Nest Aware cloud storage plans for its video doorbell and home security cameras; now, for $6 per month (or $60 annually), you can store 30 days of event history from an unlimited number of cameras at one location; if you upgrade to Nest Aware Plus ($12/month, $120 annually), you get 60 days of rolling cloud storage, plus 10 days of 24/7 video history.
+Nest's cloud storage plans for its video doorbell and home security cameras start at for $6 per month (or $60 annually) for 30 days of event history from an unlimited number of cameras at one location; if you upgrade to Nest Aware Plus ($12/month, $120 annually), you get 60 days of rolling cloud storage, plus 10 days of 24/7 video history.
 Here's how Nest's cloud-storage plans compare to Ring, Arlo, Amazon, and Canary.

 Nest Hello: Video and audio performance